SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/initiate-multi-factoer-authentication-process.md

       </td>

       <td>
-        Select this link of your current link is expired or you did not receive one in the initial request.
+        Select this link if your current PIN is expired or you did not receive one in the initial request.
       </td>
     </tr>